 - I’ve started meditating every day.
 Since last year, I’ve made it a point to have a daily quiet time where I read my Bible and journal, but I’ve added quiet breathing and deliberate meditation to that, too.
 I’ve signed up for two apps: Calm and Abide, and already feel like this new habit is going a long way.
 I notice a marked difference in how I feel on the days where I don’t start with meditation.

 - I’m attempting to be nicer to myself.
 It sounds simple, but I push myself to the point of exhaustion far too often.
 There’s no reason, where I’m my own boss, that I should have to burn the candle at both ends.
 I think a lot of it has to do with growing up on a restricted income.
 I let worry over providing control my decisions.
 God is the one who provides for me, not the other way around.
 I may have to say no a little more often, but in that margin, I am finding the space I need to be my best self.
 A.k.a. not a crazy person.

 Getting to this place took decades, so I can’t expect to just right the ship in a couple of weeks.
 I’m a work in progress these days, y’all, so thanks for your patience!

 The diamond in my engagement ring FELL OUT while I was telling a story at dinner one night.
 Fortunately, I happened to see a little sparkly thing on my shirt.
-I thought it was a piece of food though and was flabbergasted when I came to the slow realization that my diamond had just jumped ship.
+I thought it was a piece of food though and was flabbergasted when I came to the slow realization that my diamond had just jumped ship because of a loose prong.
 I’ve been putting off insuring this thing but now it’s a top priority.
 Anyone love their jewelry insurer?